OliverAbraham/AllOnOnePage/README.md

 events by given search terms.
 - a general calendar is planned.

+-
 # PLANNED AND UNFINISHED MODULES
+- Notification Area: can display events.
+You can define a set of MQTT topics with values.
+When a topic changes to a certain value, that value or a appropriate text is shown in the notification area.
+The notification will disappear after a defined time.
+If more topics come in, newer data replaces older.
+This can also play a small notification sound.

 # MAKE A DONATION !